 Confession of the Presbyterian Church in Canada, Presbyterian Church in Canada, June 9, 1994

-Apology to Former Students of United Church Indian Residential Schools, and to Their Families and Communities, United Church of Canada, 1998
+Apology to Former Students of United Church Indian Residential Schools, and to Their Families and Communities, United Church of Canada, 1986 and 1998

 Apology for RCMP involvement in residential schools, Royal Canadian Mounted Police, May 2004